-The ND Health Service Corps comprises four individual statewide support-for-service effort programs which provide financial support to selected health care providers who work with underserved communities and populations.
+The ND Health Service Corps comprises four individual statewide support-for-service effort programs that provide financial support to selected health care providers who work with underserved communities and populations.

 The North Dakota Health Care Professional Loan Repayment Program (ND LRP) provides loan repayment to eligible disciplines allowed under North Dakota Century Code 43-12.3.